Zopa loan calculator

 All interest rates are fixed for the duration of your repayment period, however the rate you’re offered will depend on factors like the amount you apply for, the term of the loan, your credit rating and your income.
 It may differ from the advertised Representative APR.

-The Annual Percentage Rate (APR) is designed to provide an annual summary of the cost of a loan.
-It takes into account both interest and any mandatory charges to be paid (for example an arrangement fee) over the duration of a loan.
+The Annual Percentage Rate (APR) is a summary of the yearly cost of a loan.
+It takes into account both interest and any unavoidable charges you'll need to pay (for example an arrangement/product fee) over the duration of a loan.
+Because Zopa doesn't charge an arrangement fee, its APR comprises just the interest rate – and so they're one and the same.

 Am I eligible for a Zopa personal loan?